udjfvnsaoepna/mhddos_proxy/README.md

-      -h, --help             show this help message and exit -t, --threads 1000     Total number of threads (default is 100 * CPU Cores) -p, --period 300       How often to update the proxies (default is 300) --proxy-timeout 3      How many seconds to wait for the proxy to make a connection.
+      -h, --help             show this help message and exit -t, --threads 1000     Total number of threads (default is 100 * CPU Cores) -p, --period 300       How often to update the proxies (default is 300) --proxy-timeout 2      How many seconds to wait for the proxy to make a connection.
                              Higher values give more proxies, but with lower speed/quality.
-                             Parsing also takes more time (default is 3)
+                             Parsing also takes more time (default is 2)

+      --debug                Enable debug output from MHDDoS
-      --rpc 100              How many requests to send on a single proxy connection (default is 100) --udp-threads 1        Threads to run per UDP target (default is 1)
+      --rpc 100              How many requests to send on a single proxy connection (default is 100) --udp-threads 1        Threads to run per UDP target (default is 1) --proxy-check-url URL  URL to check proxy is working (default is randomly selected target)

       --http-methods GET     List of HTTP(s) attack methods to use.
                              (default is GET, STRESS, BOT, DOWNLOADER)